emancid/cyclops/INSTALL.md

     3. CREATE AND CONFIGURE PERMISSIONS AND OWNERS
     ----------------------------------------------------------------------------------------------------------

+	1. Create Cyclops Group and User
-        groupadd -g 900 cyclops					## CHANGE GID IF YOUR DISTRO OR SYSTEM HAS 900 IN USE useradd -g 900 -u 900 cyclops     			## CHANGE UID IF YOUR DISTRO OR SYSMTE HAS 900 IN USE useradd -g 900 -u 900 -s /bin/bash cyclops		## [DEBIAN ONLY| MAYBE UBUNTU]

-	passwd cyclops						## CREATE cyclops password
+        groupadd -g 900 cyclops					## CHANGE GID IF YOUR DISTRO OR SYSTEM HAS 900 IN USE useradd -g 900 -u 900 cyclops     			## CHANGE UID IF YOUR DISTRO OR SYSMTE HAS 900 IN USE useradd -g 900 -u 900 -s /bin/bash cyclops		## [DEBIAN ONLY| MAYBE UBUNTU] passwd cyclops						## CREATE cyclops password

+	NOTE: if you use ldap or other user authentication software use the right commands to create and assign the user

+	2. Assign Permissions

         chown -R cyclops:cyclops /opt/cyclops
         chown -R apache /opt/cyclops/www 			## REDHAT DEFAULT APACHE USER , CHANGE IT IF YOU HAS DIFERENT DISTRO OR USER chown -R www-data /opt/cyclops/www			## DEBIAN DEFAULT APACHE USER , CHANGE